nbgallery/ordo/README.md

 # ordo
 A lightweight feedback  extension for Jupyter.
-Ordo allows add feedback messages in a cell's metadata.
+Ordo allows users to add feedback messages in a cell's metadata.
 The feedback is appended to cell's output as a success or failure message based on the result the cell produces.

 ### Installation
 Install and enable ordo on your Jupyter server